ECNTechnology/ecn-kb/guides/mycloudpbx/virtual-fax.md

 The below failure receipt indicates that the outbound FAX failed after myCloudPBX attempted to send it 5 times.

+**Common causes of FAX failure:**
+* The remote FAX is attempting to use a high speed transmission that is not compatible with myCloudPBX.
+* The remote FAX number is unreachable and does not answer the call from myCloudPBX.
+* The remote FAX is using Error Correction Mode (**ECM**).
+ECM will analyze all data received and attempt

  **TIPS:**

 * Confirm with the owner of the indended recipient that the number is correct.